svm-suite/svm-suite.github.io/README.md

 In a direction of modularity, we introduce two more built-in services, source `input` and target `output`.
 Using them, we make *router.svm* comply with essential service input/output definition, and we are finally able to pass messages between different routers from a parent node, thus making use of their modularity.

-### 2.4 conclusion
+### B.4 conclusion

-In this section, we presented a simple router SVM for directing messages between other SVMs.
-Being a SVMs glue element, *router.svm* takes a central role among all the SVMs in *SVM Suite*.
+In this section, we presented a simple router service for directing messages between other services.
+Being a service glue element, *router.svm* takes a central role among all the services in *SVM Suite*.
 Provided with simple modularity, one may find it easy to imagine a specific system of routers coordinating between *console.svm*, *compute-stateful.svm* and *compute-stateless.svm* to perform different tasks of interest.

-## 3. console.svm
+## C. console.svm

 *Console.svm* is a simple service virtual machine providing textual console input/output.
 It consists of a text box with a prompt where the user inputs text.
 On input, after pressing the <enter> key, the service emits an `input` message with relevant data.
 Output to the console is managed by sending an `output` message with relevant data to the service.
 Console service doesn't require any underlying code specific to a particular instance for its functionality.

 To see initial examples of using consoles, please refer to the [2. router.svm](#2-routersvm) section.

-During a console service runtime, it is possible to change its prompt label by sending it a `prompt` message like in the following example:
+During a console service runtime, it is possible to change its prompt label from router service by sending it a `prompt` message like in the following example:

 ```
 ...